direktiv/direktiv/scripts/api/api.md

 POST /api/namespaces/{namespace}/tree/{workflow}?op=set-workflow-event-logging
 ```

-Set Cloud Event for Workflow to Log to
+Set Cloud Event for Workflow to Log to.
-When configured type `direktiv.instanceLog` cloud events will be generated with the `logger` parameter set to the
+When configured type `direktiv.instanceLog` cloud events will be generated with the `logger` parameter set to the configured value.
-conifgured value
-Workflows can be configured to generate cloud events on their namespace
+Workflows can be configured to generate cloud events on their namespace anything the log parameter produces data.
-anything the log parameter produces data.
-Please find more information on this topic below:
+Please find more information on this topic here:
 https://docs.direktiv.io/docs/examples/logging.html

 #### Parameters